 How does a CHAPS payment work?

 CHAPS is a relatively straightforward process.
-All you need to do is head to the bank with all your payment details (as well as the details of your payee) and they should be able to set up the entire transfer for you.
+Here's how to make a CHAPS payment: All you need to do is head to the bank with all your payment details (as well as the details of your payee) and they should be able to set up the entire transfer for you.
 If you would prefer, you can also make a CHAPS payment online.
 Remember that CHAPS payments have strict cut-off times – the system opens at around 6am each working day and payment instructions must be sent by a certain time (determined by your bank).
 Most of the time, CHAPS payments are made instantly, but in all cases, payment will be made on the same working day.